 D5217 was new to Toton (18A) on August 3rd 1963.
 Further transfers were:

 25067 was the 157th Class 25 to be withdrawn.

 After withdrawal 25067 was stored at Bescot until October 11th 1983 when it moved to Wellington to feature in a 'Rail Week' promotion.
 Following this 25067 returned to storage at Bescot but was noted at Wolverhampton during early 1984.
 It was moved to Swindon Cocklebury Yard on July 16th 1984 and into Swindon Works on July 23rd 1984.
-On July 22nd 1985 25067 was sold to the Winchester & Alton Railway (Mid-Hants), leaving Swindon Works with 27007 on November 26th 1985.
+On July 22nd 1985 25067 was sold to the Winchester & Alton Railway (Mid-Hants), leaving Swindon Works with 27007 on November 26th 1985 for delivery to Alton.